-The region of Marlborough is on northeastern end of South Island, New Zealand.
+The region of Marlborough is on the northeastern end of South Island, New Zealand.
 This region is well known for the rather high sunshine hours experienced here.
-The Marlborough sounds has its home here as well and it is the largest wine growing region in New Zealand.
+The Marlborough sounds has its home here as well and it is the largest wine-growing region in New Zealand.
 The largest town in Marlborough is Blenheim which is the region’s transportation hub and the best base when visiting the area.
 Picton town is the entrance to Marlborough Sounds and Renwick is Blenheim satellite town.
-The town of Havelock is the base for Pelorus Sounds and capital of Greenshell mussel.
-Other key towns in Marlborough include Rai Valley, ward and Seddon towns.
+The town of Havelock is the base for Pelorus Sounds and the capital of Greenshell mussel.
+Other key towns in Marlborough include Rai Valley, ward, and Seddon towns.
 The main attraction or most visited place in the region is Marlborough Sounds.

 Geographically, Marlborough is located on the eastern coast of South Island and it is bisected by the long valley of Wairau.
-Richmond Ranges borders Marlborough to the north and Awatere River, Kaikoura Ranges and Kaikoura coast are on the southern part of Melbourne.
+Richmond Ranges borders Marlborough to the north and Awatere River, Kaikoura Ranges, and Kaikoura coast are in the southern part of Melbourne.
 Due to the westerly prevailing winds, the region enjoys a summers season characterized that is hot and dry and Marlborough is dry generally all year round.

 For over a millennium now, the region has been settled majorly by the Maori.
-Travelers to Marlborough can use the TranzCoastal train service which makes a stop in Picton, Blenheim, Kaikoura and Seddon.
-This is in fact the most fantastic way of seeing Marlborough and the famous Kaikoura coast conveniently.
+Travelers to Marlborough can use the TranzCoastal train service which makes a stop in Picton, Blenheim, Kaikoura, and Seddon.
+This is the most fantastic way of seeing Marlborough and the famous Kaikoura coast conveniently.
 Ferry services also offer reliable transportation to Marlborough as well and serve the area between Picton and Wellington.
 The journey by ferry takes approximately three hours up to Marlborough Sounds and both passengers and vehicles are ferried.